envbiostat-csu/envbiostat-csu.github.io/index.md

 ### Meetings and how to join

 Meetings are held approximately once per month.
-All meetings during the 2020-2021 year are being held via Zoom.

-To join, please email [Ander Wilson](mailto:ander.wilson@colostate.edu).
+To join, please subscribe to our [email listserv](https://lists.colostate.edu/cgi-bin/mailman/listinfo/envr_biost) or email [Ander Wilson](mailto:ander.wilson@colostate.edu).

-Graduate students interested in learning more about these research areas and current work being conducted in the Department are partculaly encouraged to attend.
+Graduate students interested in learning more about these research areas and current work being conducted in the Department are particularly encouraged to attend.